tom-seddon/beeblink/docs/bootstrap.md

 # Bootstrap process

-If you've got no way of getting files from your PC to your BBC, you can type in the following program and run it to get a copy of the ROM from the server.
-(The server must have been launched with the `--rom` option, telling it where to find the ROM image to send.)
+If you've got no way of getting files from your PC to your BBC, copy the beeblink.rom file to the same place you run the server from, type in the following program, and run it to get a copy of the ROM transferred from the server.

 This assumes you've got a disc drive, so it just saves the ROM (max 8K) to a file for use with your usual ROM tools.